tara-shukla/Cloud_HW1/README.md

 ### B. Implement the `knnSearch` function (20 points)

 You are also required to implement the `knnSearch` function, which recursively traverses the k-d tree to find the k nearest neighbors of a given query point.
+The value of `K` (the number of nearest neighbors to find) will always be smaller than or equal to the total number of points in the tree.
+In other words, there will always be enough data points to satisfy the request.

 Arguments: